-Do you need a degree for Actuary jobs?
+Do you need a degree for actuary jobs?
 Majoring in mathematical sciences or computer science is a good plan for students entering college, but part of achieving success requires knowing what you want to do with your degree.
-There are plenty of well-paying careers for students who decide to major in computer science and mathematics.
-If you are good at mathematics and computers and enjoy analyzing information and solving problems, pursuing a degree in actuarial science.
+There are plenty of high-paying careers for students who decide to major in computer science or mathematics.
+However, if you are good at mathematics and computers and you enjoy analyzing information and solving problems, you may consider pursuing a degree in actuarial science.

 An Actuary’s Education

 The first step to becoming an actuary is earning a four-year degree from a college or university.
 Most aspiring actuaries pursue a bachelor’s degree program in a subject such as actuarial science, statistics, or mathematical science, all degrees that can be completed at online colleges.
 In addition to mathematics and analytical subjects, students should expect to take courses in economics, calculus, business management, accounting, computer science, and corporate finance.
 During their college years, many students take advantage of internship opportunities and network with potential employers to gain educational experience.

 Achieving Certification as an Actuary

 Even for entry-level jobs as actuaries, candidates must usually have passed at least one examination in the program to achieve professional certification, according to the United States Bureau of Labor Statistics (BLS).
 Depending on their intended industry, aspiring actuaries can begin the process of becoming fully certified professionals through either the Casualty Actuarial Society (CAS) or the Society of Actuaries (SOA).
 These professional organizations offer certification at both the associate and the fellowship level.
 Passing these actuary exams and becoming an associate certified actuary typically takes between four and six years and requires taking five to seven actuary examinations.
 Progress to fellowship level certification can require another two to three years of work.
 Employers may pay the cost of some of these professional certification exams or even pay new actuaries to study.